A national and local approach to dealing with low level crime.

 With a Community Resolution, conditions can be attached for the offender to engage with on a voluntary basis, such as reparation, for example, paying for repair for something they have damaged, or a letter of apology.
 This also provides opportunity for the victim to have a say in the nature of the outcome through use of the Community Remedy.
 Moreover, diversionary activities can be included to attempt to reduce offending.

 The Conditional Caution includes conditions that the offender must comply within a specified time frame (usually 16 weeks).
-The Conditional Caution holds holds a more punitive weighting, as if breached, the disposal can be escalated to court in some cases.
-Conditions are discussed with the victim and like the Community Resolution, diversionary activities/interventions should be considered as part of this.
+The Conditional Caution holds holds a more punitive weighting, as if breached, the disposal will be escalated to court in most cases.
+Conditions are, again, discussed with the victim and like the Community Resolution, diversionary activities/interventions should be considered as part of this.

 To ensure that needs are met in relation to changing behaviour of offenders, the Constabulary has agreed a model whereby a role will be created to assess the needs of offenders; both the critical needs around their offending behaviour but also the holistic needs of that person, which may include things like employment and mental health.
 This service will be called ASCEND (Avon and Somerset Constabulary Engage Navigate Divert).